There are two things that concern freelance copywriters most and they are #1) landing clients and #2) charging accurate fees, in that order.

 Direct Mail — Ahhhhhh… my favorite client acquisition tactic of all, and the one that is the most effective for copywriters (and many other service providers too).

 One thing direct mail does that no other marketing does is it lets you build your business quickly while also letting you attract the right kind of business.
-(These are some of the mailers my students have done.)

 With direct mail you can build a cherry-picked list of potential clients who meet certain criteria, such as gross revenue (they have enough money), and work (they have enough work to help you reach your yearly income goal).